Indochine (film): Plot

-Guy attempts to use operatives to quell the growing insurrections by laborers and to locate Camille and Jean-Baptiste, without success.
-Camille and Jean-Baptiste's story becomes a celebrated legend in tuồng performances by Vietnamese actors, earning Camille the popular nickname "the Red Princess".
-When the couple nears the Chinese border, Jean-Baptiste takes his and Camille's newborn son to baptize him in a river while she's asleep.
-After christening the baby Étienne, he is ambushed and apprehended by several French soldiers.
-A distraught Camille evades capture and escapes with the theater troupe, while French authorities remand Jean-Baptiste to a Saigon jail and hand Étienne over to Éliane.
+Camille and Jean-Baptiste's story becomes a legend in tuồng performances by Vietnamese actors.
+When the couple nears the Chinese border, Jean-Baptiste takes his newborn son, Étienne, to baptize him in a river while Camille sleeps.
+After christening Étienne, Jean-Baptiste is ambushed by French soldiers.
+Camille evades capture and escapes with the troupe, while Jean-Baptiste is remanded to a Saigon jail and Étienne is handed over to Éliane.

-After some days in prison, Jean-Baptiste agrees to talk if he can first see his son.
-The Navy, which has authority over the case and refuses to subject Jean-Baptiste to interrogation by the police, plans to court-martial Jean-Baptiste in Brest, France to avoid the public outcry that would likely arise from a trial in Indochina.
+After days in prison, Jean-Baptiste agrees to talk if he can first see Étienne.
+The Navy, which has authority over the case, plans to court-martial Jean-Baptiste in Brest, France to avoid the public outcry that would arise from a trial in Indochina.
 Jean-Baptiste is allowed a 24-hour visitation with Étienne before being taken to France.
 He goes to see Éliane, who lets him stay with Étienne at her Saigon residence for the night.

 The next day, Éliane finds Jean-Baptiste dead in his bed with a gunshot to his temple, a gun in hand, and an unharmed Étienne.
-Outraged, Éliane tells Guy she suspects the police murdered him, but Guy's girlfriend tells Éliane that the Communists may have killed Jean-Baptiste to silence him.
-With no evidence sought for either suspicion, Jean-Baptiste's death is ruled a suicide.
-Camille is captured and sent to Poulo-Condor – a high security prison where visitors are not permitted and not even Éliane or Guy can help free her.
-After five years, the Popular Front comes to power and releases all political prisoners including Camille. Éliane reunites with Camille, but she declines to return to her mother and son, choosing instead to join the Communists and fight for Vietnam's independence.
-Camille reasons she does not wish for her son to know the horrors she has witnessed, and tells her mother that French colonialism is drawing to an end.
+Outraged, Éliane suspects that the police murdered him, but learns that the Communists may have done it to silence Jean-Baptiste.
+The death is eventually ruled a suicide.
+Camille is captured and sent to Poulo-Condor – a high-security prison where visitors are not permitted.
+After five years, the Popular Front comes to power and releases all political prisoners, including Camille. Éliane reunites with Camille, who declines to return to her mother and son, choosing instead to fight for Vietnam's independence with the Communists.
 Taking Étienne with her, Éliane sells her plantation and leaves Indochina.

-In 1954, Éliane finishes telling her story to a grown Étienne.
-They have both come to Switzerland, where Camille is a Vietnamese Communist Party delegate to the Geneva Conference. Étienne goes to the negotiators' hotel intending to find his birth mother, but it is so crowded with people that he is not sure how Camille can find or recognize him.
-He tells Éliane he sees her as his mother.

-As the film concludes, an epilogue notes the next day, French Indochina becomes independent from France and Vietnam is partitioned into North and South Vietnam.
+In 1954, Éliane and a grown Étienne visit Switzerland, where Camille is a Vietnamese Communist Party delegate to the Geneva Conference.
+Looking for Camille, Étienne goes to the negotiators' hotel, which is so crowded that he is not sure how she can find or recognize him.
+He tells Éliane that he sees her as his mother.
+The next day, French Indochina becomes independent from France and Vietnam is partitioned into North and South Vietnam.